 It’s under wraps.
 It’s breaking news.

 Lead magnets represent the ideal opportunity to pull psychological triggers such as urgency and exclusivity to drive your readers to act.
-See how this opt-in from SmartBlogger promises big results in the form of a content cheat sheet:
+See how this opt-in promises big results in the form of a content cheat sheet: